-The information given hereafter constitute a short summary of the 2022 Report on Temporary Protection, for further information, see Annex on Temporary Protection.
+The information given hereafter constitute a short summary of the 2023 Report on Temporary Protection, for further information, see Annex on Temporary Protection.

-❖ Key temporary protection statistics: In 2022, the Swedish Migration Agency registered 50,357 applications for temporary protection.
-Of those applications, 49,275 were Ukrainian nationals, and 203 were Russian nationals.
-The Migration Agency took decisions in 49,266 of these applications, and of those tried on the merits, 47,310 (100%) were granted residence permit.
+❖ Key temporary protection statistics: In 2023, the Swedish Migration Agency registered 11,401 first time applications for temporary protection.
+In comparison, the Swedish Migration Agency registered 50,357 applications in 2022.
+Of those applications, 11,302 were Ukrainian nationals.
+The remaining applications came from third country nationals from more than 20 different countries, the second largest nationality being Russian with 18 applicants.
+The Swedish Migration Agency took decisions in 11,864 first time applications, and of those examined on the merits, 10,851 (99%) were granted a residence permit.